-10/100: This LED is ON when a 100Base-TX link is last detected.
-The LED is OFF when a not known and therefore defaults to the 10Base-T state until rate detection is completed.

-10Base-T link is last detected.
-Upon power-up the LED is OFF as the last detected rate is hub, and it determines whether the EMC is sending or receiving data.
+- 10/100: This LED is ON when a 100Base-TX link is last detected.
+The LED is OFF when a 10Base-T link is last detected.
+Upon power-up the LED is OFF as the last detected rate is not known and therefore defaults to the 10Base-T state until rate detection is completed. - LN/ACT: This dual purpose Green LED indicates that the EMC has established a valid link to its hub, and it determines whether the EMC is sending or receiving data.
 This LED will be ON when the EMC has established a good link to its supporting hub.
 This gives you a good indication that the segment is wired correctly.
 The LED will BLINK when the EMC is sending or receiving data.
 The LED will be OFF if there is no valid connection.